dotnet-campus/CUnit/README.md

 [zh-chs]: /docs/zh-chs/README.zh-chs.md
 [zh-cht]: /docs/zh-cht/README.zh-cht.md

-# MSTestEnhancer
+# CUnit

 Don't you think that naming is very very hard?
 Especially naming for unit test method?
 Read this article for more data of naming: [Don’t go into programming if you don’t have a good thesaurus - ITworld](https://www.itworld.com/article/2833265/cloud-computing/don-t-go-into-programming-if-you-don-t-have-a-good-thesaurus.html).

-MSTestEnhancer helps you to write unit tests without naming any method.
+CUnit (MSTestEnhancer) helps you to write unit tests without naming any method.

-MSTestEnhancer is a contract-style unit test extension for MSTestv2.
+CUnit is a contract-style unit test extension for MSTestv2.
 You can write method contract descriptions instead of writing confusing test method name when writing unit tests.

 ---

-## Getting Started with MSTestEnhancer
+## Getting Started with CUnit

 You can write unit test like this: